Quite separately from the "economic rights" that give you final say over who can copy your work, you have what are called "moral rights".

 - the right to be identified as the author of the work;

-- the right to object to false attribution of the work; and
+- the right to object to false attribution of the work - that is, having someone else's work credited to you; and

 - the right to object to "derogatory treatment" of the work - also referred to as the right to protect the integrity of the work.

 In plain English, freelances have the rights to a credit; to prevent anyone falsely putting their name to a work; and to protect the authenticity of their work.
 This last is particularly important now that computer technology makes digital manipulation so easy and so hard to detect.